jeff665547/Project-ChipImgProc/doc/manual.md

 # Now you can access all ChipImgProc and dependent features in "foo" target, include Nucleona, Boost, OpenCV etc.
 ```
 see http://gitlab.centrilliontech.com.tw:10080/centrillion/submodule-ci/blob/ChipImgProc/CMakeLists.txt for a runable project

+# Introduction

+To extract the probe intensities from the image.
+There are several issues of the image we need to resolve:

+1. The images are slanted
+2. Noise
+3. Grid recognition and segmentation
+4. A chip sample is captured into multiple images, which need to be stitched.
+5. The region of interest detection, remove the regions we don't need.
+etc.

+To solve these issues, we develop a pipeline with following steps:

+* @subpage improc_image_rotation
+* @subpage improc_gridding
+* @subpage improc_segmentation
+* @subpage improc_min_cv_auto_margin
+* @subpage improc_r_o_i_detection
+* @subpage improc_background_fix_sub_and_division01
+* @subpage improc_stitiching